1995parham/koochooloo/README.md

 For having better controller on metrics endpoint there is another HTTP server that is defined in `metric` package for monitoring.

 ### Request/Response

 It is good to have sperated pakcages for requests and responses.
 These packages also contain validation logic.
 One of the good validation pakcages in Go is [ozzo-validator](https://github.com/go-ozzo/ozzo-validation).
 After providing validate method, after getting request you can validate it with its method with ease.

+## Logging

+Logging one the most important part of application.
+At the beginning there is no need to have something more than simple stdout logs.
+But in the future you need to strcuture you logs and ship them into an aggregation system because when your system grows detecting issues from text logs will be inpossible.

+[zap](https://github.com/uber-go/zap) is one the best logger for structure logging.
+`zap` forces you to pass it into your child module and you also name loggers with `Named` method.
+By using the named logger you can easily find you module logs in your log aggregator.

 ## Up and Running

 This project only requires MongoDB, and you can run it with provided `docker-compose`.

 ```sh